antoniopantaleo/maze-generator/README.md

 # Algorithm in action

-Go from the red dot to the blue on!
+Go from the red dot to the blue one!
 ![GIF](assets/example.gif)

 ### Dependecies